muhamadijlal/MPE-x-Sangkuriang/README.md

 Collaborative project between MPE (Mitra Pratama Engineering) X Sangkuriang vendor.
 Build a bookkeeping system to make it easier to create transaction reports and analyze expenses and income transparently.

 ## Purpose
-Time efficiency in making transaction reports, transparent, and organized in bookkeeping
+Time efficiency in making transaction reports, transparent, and organized in bookkeeping.

 ## Feature
 | transaction management |